aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

+- `kafka` (Boolean) Allow clients to connect to kafka with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations
+- `kafka_connect` (Boolean) Allow clients to connect to kafka_connect with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations
+- `kafka_rest` (Boolean) Allow clients to connect to kafka_rest with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations
 - `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations
+- `schema_registry` (Boolean) Allow clients to connect to schema_registry with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

 <a id="nestedblock--kafka_user_config--privatelink_access"></a>